Being a nomad isn't easy, but it's what life has given me. I spent

 In college, I studied programming concepts, languages, databases,

-building apps.
+building softwares.

 Working as a Programmer